Flavour composition and entropy increase of cosmological neutrinos after decoherence: Neutrino oscillations: three-flavour case

 One could argue that neutrino oscillations can be averaged shortly after neutrino decoupling and thus decoherence takes place in the early Universe, however it seems that there is no justification for that, as neutrinos do not scatter at $T< 1$ MeV and after the annihilation of positrons and electrons the number of potential scattering partners of neutrinos drops by another factor of $10^9$.
 The fact that the oscillating phase assumes high values does not necessarily mean that averaging is due automatically, since in principle one could still recover its exact value and obtain the corresponding microscopic state and trace it back to the initial state.
 A mechanism able to distinguish the mass states is still necessary.
 We suggest here that it is the transition from the relativistic to the non-relativistic evolution that induces decoherence of cosmological neutrinos and it is the difference in the inertial mass of the different neutrino states that ``couple'' in a different way to space-time.
+In a perfectly isotropic and homogeneous space-time, the different phase and group velocities would lead to a different world lines for the three mass states, but instead of evolving as independent ``classical'' states, they would evolve as entangled states.
+We think that situation must be different when we consider that the space-time is homogeneous and isotropic in a statistical sense only.
+We suggest that in such a situation the entanglement of the states will probably be lost due to their (gravitational) interaction with the environment.